A million set to throng India's Ganges for holy dip despite COVID-19 | Health

 "We have also arranged for a sprinkling of the holy water from drones so that there is no crowding ... but the sadhus (Hindu holy men) are bent on taking the dip.
 We can't prevent them."
 A similar big religious festival in the north of India last year helped spread the Delta variant that infected millions of people and killed tens of thousands.

+The Calcutta High Court, responding to a plea from doctors who are worried the festival could become a virus "super spreader" event, ruled on Tuesday that all pilgrims must be tested for COVID-19.
+It was not immediately clear how so many pilgrims could be tested over the next few days or if the ruling would be enforced.

+Doctors had appealed to the court to reverse the decision to allow the festival this year.
+Bhramar Mukherjee, professor of epidemiology at the University of Michigan, has said the gathering could be "disastrous https://twitter.com/BhramarBioStat/status/1479107268738121731 ".
 Every year on Jan.
 14, on the important Hindu day of Makar Sankranti, pilgrims visit Gangasagar village for a dip at the confluence of the Ganges and the Bay of Bengal.
-Doctors have appealed to the state's high court to reverse a decision to allow the festival this year, worrying it will become a virus "super spreader" event.
+They believe doing so washes away their sins and those of their ancestors.

 India has reported a total of 35.88 million COVID-19 infections, the world's biggest tally after the United States.
 Deaths rose by 277 to 484,213 on Monday.
 India conducted 1.6 million COVID-19 tests on Monday, while the capacity is more than 2 million.
 It has dropped the need for all close contacts of confirmed patients to get tested.